Frequently Asked Questions & Member Forms

 CGHC plans offered outside of the Federal Marketplace and Catastrophic plans receive form 1095-B. You do not need to file form 1095-B with your taxes.

-If you enrolled in a CGHC health plan that is not offered through the Federal Marketplace (Exchange) or a Catastrophic plan, CGHC will send you form 1095-B. We will mail the form on or before March 3, 2023.
+If you enrolled in a CGHC health plan that is not offered through the Federal Marketplace (Exchange) or a Catastrophic plan, CGHC will send you form 1095-B. We will mail the form to you by March 31st.

 Form 1095-B serves as “proof” that you had health insurance coverage with CGHC for the time period described on the form.
 We recommend checking that the information on the form is correct.
 We also suggest you keep a copy for your records.